Can 15 Year Mortgage Rates Make You Rich?

 There's no doubt about it: 15 year mortgage rates are lower than those of their longer-term cousin, the 30 year mortgage.
-Not only that, 15 year mortgages can save borrowers a ton of money when compared with traditional 30 year financing.Click to see today's rates (Sep 19th, 2017)
+Not only that, 15 year mortgages can save borrowers a ton of money when compared with traditional 30 year financing.Verify your new rate (Nov 20th, 2017)

 Given such advantages, why is it that 15 year mortgages are not more popular?

 Perhaps many believe that they can't afford the higher payment that comes with zeroing your balance in half the time.